opentok/learning-opentok-web/README.md

 **Important**: To view the code for this functionality, switch to the *signaling* branch of this git repository.

-Text chat is implemented using the OpenTok Signaling API.
+Text chat is implemented using the OpenTok signaling API.
 A signal is sent using the `signal()` method of the Session object.
 To receive a signal a client needs to listen to the `signal` event dispatched by the session object.